|Programmer's Guide To Theory - Information Theory|

 This is all a little mysterious, although we use the same ideas every day.
 For example, if you have ever compressed a file then you are making use of information theory.
 The most amazing thing about information theory is that it is a relatively recent discovery (1948), and it is almost entirely the work of one man, Claude Shannon, who more-or-less simply wrote it all down one day.

 Suppose I tell you that the sun rose this morning.
 Surprised?
 I hope not.
 There is a sense in which a statement such as this conveys very little information.
 You don’t need me to tell you it, you already know it.
 In this sense, if you were already 100% certain that the sun rose this morning you could even say that me telling you so carried no information at all!

 On the other hand, if I told you that the sun wasn’t going to rise tomorrow then you would presumably be shocked at this unlikely news – never mind about your horror or any other emotion, that’s for psychologists to sort out.
 We are only interested in the information content of the statement, not its implications for the end of the world.
 From this point of view it seems reasonable to relate the information in a message to the probability of receiving it.
 For example, if I am to tell you whether or not the sun rose each morning then on the mornings that I tell you it did you get little information compared to any morning I tell you it didn't.
 The relative likelihood of a message is related to the amount of information it contains.

 This was the key insight that got Shannon started on information theory.
 He reasoned like this:

 If the probability of message A is p then we can assume that the information contained in the message is some function of p – call it I(p) say.

-If you know some simple maths you will recognise the basic property of logarithms.
-That is
+If you know some simple math you will recognize the basic property of logarithms.
+That is:

 where the logarithm is taken to the base 2 instead of the more usual base 10 or base e.